 Aru Sha and the End of Time: A Pandava Novel Book 1 by Roshani Chokshi

-I found this a difficult book to read a book for two reasons.
+I found this a difficult book to read for two reasons.
 First, I disliked the main character who constantly lied.
 Second, I probably needed more background knowledge in the Hindu religion / mythology because I couldn’t follow the many god and goddess characters.
 It just got confusing.
 That being said, maybe you’ll find this book more appealing than me.
 I really hope you do — it’s the first book in Rick Riordan’s new imprint devoted to diverse mythologies.